 I taught, played weddings, and did little gigs and in NYC it was a “scramble”.
 If you live in a smaller town, with fewer musicians – it can be a little easier.

 You may be in this situation yourself, wondering how you can boost your gigs, raise your prices, and so on.

 I needed a solution for my situation at the time.

 There was an oversupply of musicians in NYC…and because of certain things I had been taught I was not “connecting” with the audience which meant fewer gigs, and more financial hardship.

 Fast forward to 2007…the year that solo fingerstyle guitar changed my life.

 “Success” is personal and musical, but also has to do with gigs & professional life.
 Without enough gigs, the personal and musical aspects of life suffer…so all aspects of what we call success are connected.

-The solution to the success lies in audience connection, delivery of the music and a “re orientation” of what’s important and what’s not.
+The solution to success lies in audience connection, delivery of the music, and a “re-orientation” of what’s important and what’s not.

 That’s why I have launched Study With Adam…to show you & others what I have figured out.
-It’s more than just ‘put you finger here’ type lessons.
+It’s more than just ‘put your finger here’ type lessons.